-SoCalGas, SDG&E and Sempra Energy have programs for entry/junior level positions in the Finance and Accounting divisions.
-Representatives for each of these programs may participate in career events together to explain their individual programs.
-The intent of utilities' MARP (Management Accounting Rotation Program) and Sempra Energy's FLP (Financial Leadership Program) is to provide an entry into the workforce through a rotation program that is designed to strengthen the professional competency of potential candidates for junior and mid-level professional positions and improve diversity hiring and promotions.
-There is no covered affiliate involved in recruiting under these programs but the participants may support a covered affiliate.
+SoCalGas, SDG&E and Sempra Energy have programs for entry- and junior-level positions in the Finance and Accounting divisions.
+The intent of the Utilities' (Management Accounting Rotation Program (MARP) and Sempra Energy's Financial Leadership Program (FLP) is to provide an entry into the workforce through a rotation program that is designed to strengthen the professional competency of potential candidates for junior and mid-level professional positions and improve diversity hiring and promotions.
+SoCalGas, SDG&E and Sempra Energy representatives for each of these programs may participate in the same career events to explain their individual programs.
+There is no covered affiliate involved in recruiting under the MARP or FLP; however, participants in either program may support a covered affiliate.

-Consistent with the exemptions permitted in D.98-08-035 (modified D.97-12-088) and later confirmed in Resolution G-3238, the positions of: General Counsel, Secretary/Assistant Secretary, CFO, Controller, and Treasurer may be shared among SoCalGas, Sempra Energy and the affiliates.
+Consistent with the exemptions permitted in D.98-08-035 (modified D.97-12-088) and later confirmed in Resolution G-3238 of the CPUC Rules, the positions of: General Counsel, Secretary/Assistant Secretary, Chief Financial Officer, Controller, and Treasurer may be shared among SoCalGas, SDG&E, Sempra Energy and other affiliates of Sempra Energy.
 The CPUC permits the sharing of Officers and/or Directors in the above positions.

-At present, our permissible shared officers are: Randall L. Clark is Vice President - Corporate Responsibility and Corporate Secretary of Sempra Energy and Secretary of several other affiliates.
-He is also Assistant Secretary of SoCalGas and SDG&E. Jennifer F. Jett is Assistant Secretary of Sempra Energy and Assistant Secretary of several other affiliates.
-She is also Corporate Secretary of SoCalGas and SDG&E.
+At present, we have two permissible shared officers.
+Randall L. Clark is Vice President - Corporate Responsibility and Corporate Secretary of Sempra Energy and Vice President and Secretary of multiple other affiliates.
+He is also Assistant Secretary of SoCalGas and SDG&E. Jennifer F. Jett is Assistant Secretary of Sempra Energy and Assistant Secretary of multiple other affiliates.
+She is also Corporate Secretary of SoCalGas and SDG&E. The Chief Financial Officer, Controller and Treasurer positions currently are not shared among SoCalGas, SDG&E, Sempra Energy and the affiliates

-Javade Chaudhri, Executive Vice President & General Counsel and Joseph A. Householder, Executive Vice President & Chief Financial Officer & Chief Accounting Officer are officers at Sempra Energy.
-They are Directors of several of the affiliates and also of SoCalGas and
+At present, we have two permissible shared directors.
+Javade Chaudhri is Executive Vice President & General Counsel of Sempra Energy and Joseph A. Householder is Executive Vice President & Chief Financial Officer of Sempra Energy.
+They are also directors and/or managers of several of the affiliates, and both are on the Board of Directors of SoCalGas and SDG&E.